Conference Day

 Discover engaging panel discussions, expert-led sessions, networking opportunities, exhibitions, and exclusive insights into the July Revolution 2024 in Bangladesh.

-Keynotes and selected papers will be published in conference proceedings and considered for high-impact academic journals.
+Presented papers will be published in high-impact and peer-reviewed academic journals.

 Global Participation